 This webpage, and the pages attached will attempt, in a small way, to right a wrong committed on the memory and reputation of William A. "Billy" Bishop, by the movie "The Kid Who Couldn't Miss".
 Produced by a Mr. Paul Cowan and the National Film Board of Canada.
-This movie was a pure travesty of a mobile marketing strategy that was visited on the combat record and the Honour of Billy Bishop, as well as the citizens of Canada.
+This movie was a pure travesty that was visited on the combat record and the Honour of Billy Bishop, as well as the citizens of Canada.

 Unfortunately this has gone so far that some reputable historians are accepting Mr. Cowan's version of history, and are following the same line of thinking as he.
 That Billy Bishop was a liar and a fraud.

 This could not be further from the truth, and I will show on these pages that it is NOT Billy Bishop who was the liar, and fraud, but someone else, who shall remain nameless at this point.
 In fact, some people may call him "thief" for taking taxpayers' money under false pretense.
 I won't, but some people might.

 By presenting evidence, in the form of statements and testimony by individuals who knew Billy Bishop, I hope to clear this question up once and for all.
 I will also be presenting testimony used at the Canadian Senate Sub-Committee hearing on the movie, "The Kid Who Couldn't Miss".
 As well as comments from professional and amateur historians and authors.
 For the most part, none of this is new.
 What is new is that it will be put on public display for EVERYONE on the internet to see without having to search all over the World Wide Web.